 - A table with multiple rows and columns containing data that are all on the same scale.
 This includes crosstabs showing counts, percentages, or averages, grids of data created from binary variables, and even raw numeric data.

-2. Create a table that you want to use as an input to the correspondence analysis.
-For this example, we'll use the table shown above which represents device ownership among different income groups.
+1. Create a table that you want to use as an input to the correspondence analysis.
+See the requirements section above for table specifications.
+In this example, we'll use the table shown above which represents device ownership among different income groups.

 5. OPTIONAL: Remove any additional rows which correspond to 'NET' or 'Total' by adding the corresponding row/column labels in the Rows to ignore and Columns to ignore options.
 These should typically not be included in the analysis, and Displayr automatically removes 'NET', 'Total', and 'SUM' by default.